MicrosoftDocs/microsoft-cloud/docs/dev/dev-proxy/tutorials/test-a-javascript-client-side-web-application.md

 - Microsoft 365 tenant.
 - Account with permissions to create Microsoft Entra app registrations.
-- Node.js LTS.

-We recommend that you use a Microsoft 365 Developer Tenant with content packs installed.

-> [!TIP]
-> Get your free tenant by [signing up to the Microsoft 365 Developer Program](https://aka.ms/m365/).

-You also need to have the following installed and configured on your machine:

 - Git (see [GitHub’s set up Git guide](https://help.github.com/en/github/getting-started-with-github/set-up-git)).
 - [nodejs LTS](https://nodejs.org).

+> [!TIP]
+> We recommend that you use a Microsoft 365 Developer Tenant with content packs installed.
+Get your free tenant by [signing up to the Microsoft 365 Developer Program](https://aka.ms/m365/).

 ## Clone and configure the sample app